JayPea21/School2/README.md

  = School database =

  I think the table design is pretty straight-forward except for the address tables.
-Instead of having SCHOOL and PERSON link directly to ADDRESS, I used tables in the middle to allow for multiple links i.e. if a person had more than one anddress then there would be multiple entries in PERSON_ADDRESS_LINK with their person_serial and different address_serials.
+In the address table, the field "type" signifies whether it is linked to a person or school serial.